hneutr/dotfiles/nvim/lex_todo.md

 ----------------------------------------
 > [projects]()
 ----------------------------------------
-- define a directory as "title case" (for example, the characters dir) ~ define aliases/labels for locations (maybe in `.project`) ~ eg, have the reference to `context/groups/na-hiasciari-manach-dall.md` be `NHMD` ~ also support aliases/hardcoded strings for location labels
+~ define aliases/labels for locations (maybe in `.project`) ~ eg, have the reference to `context/groups/na-hiasciari-manach-dall.md` be `NHMD` ~ also support aliases/hardcoded strings for location labels